Book directly with us.

 Malewane Lodge, The Farmstead, and Waterside are three separate lodges at Royal Malewane.
 The three lodges offer the same exciting quality of safari experience, with the only difference being their individual style and design.

-Malewane Lodge has six Luxury Suites, each sleeping two people; two Royal Suites, each with two bedrooms; and Africa House – an exclusive-use bush villa with six en-suite bedrooms.
+Malewane Lodge has six Luxury Suites, each sleeping two people; two Royal Suites, each with two bedrooms; and Africa House – an exclusive-use bush villa with six en-suite bedrooms, the perfect option for a luxury family safari or for a group of friends celebrating a special occasion.
 Malewane Lodge is bigger with a classic layout and elegant interior style with dark woods, and vast, raised decks overlooking the African bushveld.

 The Farmstead has three Luxury Farm Suites, each sleeping two people, and The Farmhouse – a private villa with three and a half bedrooms.
 The Farmstead is more contemporary and laid back – a homely, light and more compact space ideal for an exclusive-use booking.